eric22anderson/dataexplorer/README.md

-# React Login & Chat Application
+# AI In Healthcare High Risk Project

-A modern React application with authentication and chat functionality built with Vite, React Router, and Axios.
+React based application with authentication and chat functionality built to provide a chat based interfact that analyzes back-end medical data and provides dynamic charting.

 ## Features